xster/flutter-wiki/Triage.md

 First, look at the bug report, and try to understand what the described problem is.
 Edit the original comment to remove boilerplate that the bug reporter didn't remove.

-If the bug is unclear, and we have previously asked for more detail, and the bug reporter has had a chance to provide additional feedback but has not been able to do so in a way that makes the bug actionable, either apologise for us not being able to fix it and then close the bug, or add the `waiting for customer response` label, depending on your confidence that the reporter will be able to eventually provide sufficient detail.
+If the bug is **still unclear** -- we have previously asked for more detail, and the bug reporter has had a chance to provide additional feedback, but has not been able to do so in a way that makes the bug actionable -- either apologise for us not being able to fix it and then close the bug, or add the `waiting for customer response` label, depending on your confidence that the reporter will be able to eventually provide sufficient detail.
 Then, skip the remaining steps.

-If their report is unclear, doesn't give sufficient steps to reproduce, or is otherwise lacking in sufficient detail for us to act on it, add a polite comment asking for additional information, then skip the remaining steps.
+If their report is **unclear**, doesn't give sufficient steps to reproduce, or is otherwise lacking in sufficient detail for us to act on it, add a polite comment asking for additional information, then skip the remaining steps.

-If the issue describes something that you know for a fact has been fixed since the bug report was filed, add a cheerful comment saying so, close the issue, and skip the remaining steps.
+If the issue describes something that you know for a fact has been **fixed** since the bug report was filed, add a cheerful comment saying so, close the issue, and skip the remaining steps.

-If the bug is clear enough for us to act on it, continue with the following steps.
+If the bug is **clear enough** for us to act on it, continue with the following steps.

 ## Duplicates